Search This Blog

 For best results when cooking bean burgers

-For best results fry these vegan burgers in a pan with a little oil.
+For best results fry these vegan burgers in a frying pan with a little oil (olive oil, vegetable oil or rapeseed oil).

 Cooking these burgers in the oven or cooking them in an air fryer dries them out.